OxfordSemantic/AdvancedWorkshop/3_2-ComplexCalculations/3_2-ComplexCalculations.md

 Both are non-recursive (see 3.3 for recursion) which is also reflected in the table.

-Since one rule depends on the other, we end up with 2 components (layers, or strata)
+Since one rule depends on the other, we end up with 2 components (also called layers, or strata)

 This can be a great launching point for debugging rules, particularly if the values shown are not what you expect.

 Find out more about the `info` command in the docs [here](https://docs.oxfordsemantic.tech/rdfox-shell.html#info).

-## Overly complex rules
+## Unnecessarily complex rules

 It can be tempting to write huge rules that match sprawling patterns and infer many heads at once, but this can be deeply inefficient.